roytang/blog/content/post/2007/08/hong-kong-saga-part-three.md

 As I type this, mentally I hear myself saying it with a Chinese accent, as is my tendency when hanging around people with strange accents too long.
 Probably my grasp of good English grammar is suffering a bit as well.

 This was a random rant, thanks.

-## Comments

-### Comment by noems on 2007-08-10 17:45:05 +0000
-hey! nasa hongkong ka pa ba? if you're not after the parks and the shopping

-(specifically for clothes) edi go shopping for toys! 🙂

-hanap ka nung dyecast (tama ba?) initial D na cars or transformers! or, kung

-ayaw mo bumili for you...  bili ka for me at babayaran na lang kita. hehehe

-went to HK last year 3 days work, another 2 days for leisure. i spent one

-whole day in disneyland and 1 whole day in Ocean Park. bad trip lang cause it

-was summer time, kaya grabe ang init sa park. ang hindi namin na visit, ung

-mga toy stores. 🙂